Generic Name: rifampin (rif AM pin)

 Take this medicine with a full glass of water.

-Rifampin may cause your body fluids (sweat, urine, saliva, and tears) to turn a reddish-brown color.
+Rifadin may cause temporary discoloration of your teeth, sweat, urine, saliva, and tears (a yellow, orange, red, or brown color).
 This side effect is usually not harmful.
-However, this effect can permanently discolor soft contact lenses if you wear them while taking rifampin.
+However, soft contact lenses may be permanently stained if you wear them while taking this medicine.

 Dark colored urine can be a sign of liver problems.
 Call your doctor if you have reddish-brown urine together with upper stomach pain, loss of appetite, and jaundice (yellowing of your skin or eyes).

-While using rifampin, you may need frequent blood tests.
+While using Rifadin, you may need frequent blood tests.

-If you need surgery, tell the surgeon ahead of time that you are using rifampin.
+If you need surgery, tell the surgeon ahead of time that you are using Rifadin.
 You may need to stop using the medicine for a short time.

-You should not stop using rifampin without your doctor's advice.
+You should not stop using Rifadin without your doctor's advice.
 Stopping the medicine suddenly and later starting again may cause kidney problems.
-Rifampin is usually given until lab tests show that the infection has cleared.
+This medicine is usually given until lab tests show that the infection has cleared.

 This medicine can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using rifampin.
+Tell any doctor who treats you that you are using Rifadin.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.